rock-core/rock-and-syskit/source/cookbook/device_drivers.html.md

 From the perspective of this howto, a device driver really is a piece of software that interacts with another piece of software through OS-provided I/O, that could be low-level protocols (serial) or higher-level ones (network).
-This _howto_ will explain what Rock and Syskit provide you to integrate this type of I/O.
+This _howto_ will explain what Rock provides you to integrate this type of I/O at the library and component level.
+See the [network design page on devices and busses for the Syskit integration of these devices](../component_networks/devices_and_busses.html)

 We also will provide design guidelines on how to interact with the special case of interacting with actual devices, that is the sensors and actuators